hughobrien/zfs-remote-mirror/README.md

 Appendix - Raspberry Pi
 =======================

-With some work, it's possible to use a [Raspberry Pi Model B](https://www.raspberrypi.org/products/model-b/), and likely any other supported SoC, as the remote system.
+With some work, it's possible to use a [Raspberry Pi Model B](https://www.raspberrypi.org/products/model-b/), and likely any other supported SBC, as the remote system.
 I'll take you through how to prepare a system image for this, but for more trusting readers I'll provide a pre-made image file.

 The basic process is:
 * Download the source for our chosen branch.